When I chose to stop drinking, I never knew it would last. What I did know was that I needed a change.

 Throughout your first three months of sobriety, you’ll begin to learn new, healthier coping mechanisms.
 Sobriety will start to become a routine part of your daily life, and things like therapy and meetings can be incorporated nicely into your schedule.

 Getting through each day will slowly become easier and more normal to you, and you’ll begin to find new hobbies that don’t include drugs or alcohol.

 The six-month mark is where you may begin to feel comfortable with your sobriety.
 However, this feeling of comfort can also be dangerous.
 It’s possible you’ll experience a phenomenon called the “pink cloud,” meaning you’re happy about everything and feel invincible because of your newfound sobriety.
 Although the pink cloud feels good, it can give you a false sense of security.

 After six months, you should be aware of your triggers in sobriety.
 Certain people, places and things might remind you of when you used to use substances, and you should work to avoid these things.
 Eventually, you may be able to be present and sober in situations that used to tempt you, but it’s best not to take chances in the beginning.

 At six months, you’ll also get your clarity back and begin to like being sober.
 Six months was the turning point for me — it was when I thought that I could really get used to this sobriety thing.

 One year of sobriety

-One year is when I knew sobriety was for me, that I wanted to continue on this path and each year it has only gotten better.
+The one-year mark was when I knew sobriety was for me.
+I knew I wanted to continue on this path, and each year it has only gotten better.
 It’s not always easy, but it’s always worth it.
-The first year of sobriety is the hardest and the most rewarding where you feel like a new person in a new world because you are.
+The first year of sobriety will be the hardest but also the most rewarding, and it will help you feel like a new person in a new world of possibility.